Exploring blazars through sonification. Visual and auditory insights into multifrequency variability: Discussion

 \section{Discussion}

 Using a bell as a sonification instrument in this part of the production enhances clarity and auditory distinction.
-Its resonant tone makes it easier to perceive important events in the data without blending with other sounds.
+Its resonant tone, rich in overtones, has been shown to facilitate the auditory salience of events by making them stand out from the background \citep{kramer1999sonification, grond2011parameter}.
+Previous studies in auditory display and sonification highlight that instruments with clear attack and sustained resonance improve the perceptual separation of events, reducing masking effects and allowing listeners to identify patterns more easily \citep{hermann2008taxonomy}.
+Therefore, the tinkle bell timbre was chosen to ensure that important variations in the data could be perceived without blending with other sounds.

 Additionally, its sharp attack (well-defined onset) allows for precise marking of specific points in time, which is particularly useful for sonifying time series or discrete events.
-The bell also generates harmonics that enrich the tonal representation of data variations, helping to distinguish between different values or categories.
+The bell timbre is also characterized by a rich harmonic spectrum: when a note is struck, besides the fundamental frequency, several overtones of different amplitudes are produced.
+These overtones increase the perceptual brightness and richness of the sound, which improves the listener's ability to discriminate subtle variations between consecutive notes \citep{zwicker1999}.
+In practice, this means that small changes in the mapped data values are more easily perceived as distinct auditory events, as the harmonics reinforce pitch perception and provide additional auditory cues beyond the fundamental tone.

-For example, in the light curves presented here, higher flux values translate into a more intense or higher-amplitude sound that gradually fades over time, fully covering the gaps in the curve.
-While these changes are evident in waveforms, they may go unnoticed in light curves.
-However, the ear can detect abrupt shifts in intensity or volume.
+For example, in the light curves presented here, the amplitude of each note is directly tied to the flux value of the corresponding data point: higher flux corresponds to a higher amplitude.
+The note length is constant for all points and is chosen to ensure that each note sufficiently covers the temporal spacing between consecutive measurements, effectively bridging gaps in the light curve.
+This approach allows abrupt changes in intensity or volume to be perceived by ear, even if they are not visually evident in the waveform or the original light curve.
+Consequently, sudden increases or decreases in flux are more perceptible auditorily, providing an additional modality for identifying significant variations in the data.

-This is the advantage of sonification: what escapes the eye can be perceived by the ear.
+This is the advantage of sonification: features that may be difficult to perceive visually, such as rapid short-term flares or subtle oscillations in the flux, can be detected by the ear.
+When sonified, these variations correspond to sudden changes in pitch or amplitude, allowing listeners to perceive patterns and events that might escape visual inspection of the light curves.

 Synchronising the three plots (light curve, waveform, and spectrogram) along the time axis provides a multidimensional representation of the data.
 The light curve illustrates how the intensity or flux of the signal changes over time, offering a global view of the source's luminosity or intensity.
 This makes it possible to identify transient events such as peaks, dips, eclipses, explosions, or periodic variations.